BrenPatF/powershell_utils/TrapitUtils/README.md

 ### Install Prerequisites
 [&uarr; Installation](#installation)<br />

 The powershell package Utils is required.
 This is a subproject of the same GitHub project as TrapitUtils, so if you have downloaded it, you will already have it, and just need to install it.
-To do this open a powershell window in the install folder below Utils, and execute as follows:
+To do this open a powershell window in the Utils root folder, and execute as follows:
 ```
-$ .\Install-Utils
+$ ./Install-Utils
 ```
-This will create a folder Utils under the first folder in your `psmodulepath` environment variable, and copy Utils.psm1 to it.
+This will create a folder Utils under the first folder in your `PSModulePath` environment variable, and copy Utils.psm1 to it.

 The JavaScript npm package [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester) is required to format the unit test output JSON file in HTML and/or text.
-The package is installed as part of the TrapitUtils installation (next section) but you need to have [Node.js](https://nodejs.org/en/download) installed to run it.
+The package is included as part of the TrapitUtils subproject within the Powershell Utils GitHub project but you need to have [Node.js](https://nodejs.org/en/download) installed to run it.
+The root folder location for the package is passed as a parameter to the functions that need it.

 ### Install TrapitUtils
 [&uarr; Installation](#installation)<br />

 To install TrapitUtils open a powershell window in the root TrapitUtils folder, and execute as follows:
 ```
-$ .\Install-TrapitUtils
+$ ./Install-TrapitUtils
 ```
-This will create a folder TrapitUtils under the first folder in your `psmodulepath` environment variable, and copy TrapitUtils.psm1 to it.
+This will create a folder TrapitUtils under the first folder in your `PSModulePath` environment variable, and copy TrapitUtils.psm1 to it.
 ## Unit Testing
 [&uarr; In This README...](#in-this-readme)<br />
 [&darr; Step 1: Create JSON File](#step-1-create-json-file-1)<br />